-- Base yields reflect current 'AAA' MMD rates with 75 basis point market rate cushion. - To account for the tax-exempt Senior Revenue Bonds credit spread over 'AAA' MMD rates, an additional 80 basis points is assumed.
-The Bonds are assumed to be uninsured. - The Senior Revenue Bonds feature a debt service reserve fund equal to aggregate maximum annual debt service, but no greater than 10% of proceeds to comply with IRS tax exempt requirements. - Issuance costs include \$11 per \$1000 of par for underwriting and other issuance expenses. - Current interest bonds with premium coupons are assumed for each issuance with a ten-year par call. - Each issuance amortizes over thirty years with a level debt service structure. - A minimum debt service coverage ratio of at least 2.00x is assumed in order to maintain financial flexibility, provide resources for pay-as-you-go capital, meet liquidity requirements and retain mid-investment grade ratings to ensure broad market access.
+- Base yields reflect current 'AAA' MMD rates with 75 basis point market rate cushion. - To account for the tax-exempt Senior Revenue Bonds credit spread over 'AAA' MMD rates, an additional 60 basis points is assumed.
+The Bonds are assumed to be uninsured. - The Senior Revenue Bonds feature a debt service reserve fund equal to aggregate maximum annual debt service, but no greater than 10% of proceeds to comply with IRS tax exempt requirements. - Issuance costs include \$11 per \$1000 of par for underwriting and other issuance expenses. - Current interest bonds with a ten-year par call. - Each issuance amortizes over thirty years with a level debt service structure. - A minimum debt service coverage ratio of at least 2.00x is assumed to maintain financial flexibility, provide resources for pay-as-you-go capital, meet liquidity requirements and retain mid-investment grade ratings to ensure broad market access.